 While it’s very trendy to have a lot of natural light flooding into homes today, this isn’t something you’re going to want as much if you’re trying to keep your home cool.
 Because of this, you’ll want to be particular about how the windows of a home are placed before you buy it.

 Ideally, you don’t want a home that has too many windows facing east to west, as they will be hit with direct sunlight throughout the day.
 And regardless of where the windows are, Carla Herreria, a contributor to the Huffington Post, advises that you get some kind of barrier between your windows and the sun, be it an awning that blocks direct sunlight or thick blinds that can keep out the rays.

 Get Ceiling Fans In Every Room

-Having a home with an effective and efficient air conditioning unit it crucial when living in Arizona or any other hot climate.
+Whether you opt for the best ceiling fan in India to be installed in your home or use what’s already installed, having a home with an effective and efficient air conditioning unit is crucial when living in Arizona or any other hot climate.
 However, your utility bills will skyrocket if you just have your a/c on blast all day long.